 Other relics were placed in stupas built especially for this purpose in Benchen monastery in Kathmandu and in Parping.
 Part of the relics were presented to the monastery in Rumtek, where Tenga Rinpoche presided as Vajra Master for many years.
 Yet another part was offered to various Benchen centres worldwide, including our Benchen Karma Kamtsang Centre in Grabnik.

 Kyabje Tenga Rinpoche's relics were brought to Grabnik in August 2012.
-In order to preserve them in a respectful manner in a place where Rinpoche's students would be able to pay homage to them, we started the construction of a proper stupa to contain them.
-It will be about 7.5 metres high.
+In order to preserve them in a respectful manner in a place where Rinpoche's students would be able to pay homage to them, we constructed the proper stupa to contain them.
+It is about 7.5 metres high.

 THE BENEFITS OF BUILDING A STUPA